 Using a VPN in the United States is a total necessity – its invasive privacy laws that mean the government and your ISP can track your every move online.

-We’ve listed our top free picks for the US that’ll provide fast, secure internet access to those located in or connecting to the country.
+We’ve listed the top free VPN services for the US that’ll provide fast, secure and private internet access to those located in or connecting to the country.

 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs